2005 UEFA Champions League final: Venue

-The final was held at Atatürk Olympic Stadium, it was the first time a European final had been held in Turkey.
+The final was held at Istanbul's Atatürk Olympic Stadium; it was the first time a European final had been held in Turkey.
 There were reservations about holding the final in Turkey but UEFA chief executive, Lars-Christer Olsson was satisfied by the assurances of the Turkish authorities: "The conditions there are the same, generally, as for all countries and they have given guarantees, this is important, especially since their experiences last autumn.
 We have also asked for additional investments in the infrastructure around the stadium and they have agreed to this, too."

 Route to the final

 The Steven Gerrard plinth outside Anfield inscribed with 86 minutes (the time of his strike for Liverpool against Olympiacos) and the commentary: "Oh, you beauty!
 What a hit son!
 What a hit!"

 Teams qualified for the Champions League group stage, either directly or through three preliminary rounds, based on both their position in the preceding domestic league and the strength of that league.
 The competition proper started with the group stage, contested as eight double round-robin groups of four teams, with the top two qualifying for the knockout stages.
 The knockout stage ties from the round of 16 to the semi-finals were decided based on home and away matches.

 Milan entered the competition in the group stage after winning Serie A. They won their group ahead of Barcelona and faced Manchester United, Inter Milan and PSV Eindhoven before reaching the final.

 Liverpool entered the competition in the third qualifying round after finishing fourth in the 2003–04 FA Premier League.
 They faced Austrian side GAK and won the first leg 2–0 at Graz after two goals from captain Steven Gerrard.
 They lost the second leg 1–0 at Anfield but progressed to the group stage by virtue of winning the tie 2–1 on aggregate.
 Liverpool finished second in their group behind 2004 Champions League runners-up Monaco.
 In Liverpool's final group stage match against Olympiacos on 8 December, Steven Gerrard scored a 25-yard half volley in the 86th minute to send the club through to the knockout round.
 A strike that saw co-commentator Andy Gray exclaim, "Oh, you beauty!
 What a hit son!
 What a hit!", Gerrard stated it was his most important, if not his best, goal for Liverpool to date.
 In the knockout rounds, Liverpool beat Bayer Leverkusen, Juventus and Chelsea to progress to the final.
 The winning goal in the semi-final scored by Luis García was dubbed a ghost goal by Chelsea manager José Mourinho.
 He did however recognise the atmosphere generated by Liverpool fans in the match: "I felt the power of Anfield, it was magnificent."